JaxGaussianProcesses/GPJax/docs/design.md

-# GPJax Principles
+# Design Principles

-GPJax is designed to be a Gaussian process package that provides an accurate representation of the underlying maths.
-Variable names are designed to closely, if not exactly, match the notation in {cite}`rasmussen2006gaussian`.
+`GPJax` is designed to be a Gaussian process package that provides an accurate representation of the underlying maths.
+Variable names are chosen to closely match the notation in {cite}`rasmussen2006gaussian`.
-We here list the notation used in GPJax with its corresponding mathematical quantity.
+We here list the notation used in `GPJax` with its corresponding mathematical quantity.

 ## Gaussian process notation